 (Photo of Greenheart Travel alumni at Muay Thai lessons in Hua Hin, Thailand during their orientation week)

-For those adding on a TESOL course to their Thailand program, you will have the choice to take the course in either Chiang Mai or Hua Hin (those doing orientation only will be in Hua Hin).
+For those adding on a TESOL course to their Thailand program, you will have the choice to take the course in either Chiang Mai or Hua Hin (everyone doing “Teaching Placement Only” will be in Hua Hin for orientation).
 We get equally positive feedback for both courses and the courses are run by the same organization and have the same accreditation; so it’s honestly just a personal preference between the two cities.
 Here are some things you will experience on each course, to help you make the decision.

-The courses in Hua Hin will be large, up to 200 participants at a time, so you will likely be broken up into class sections and excursion sections of around 30-40 people at a time.
+The courses in Hua Hin is our “original” offering and where our partner offices are located and we run an orientation and TESOL course here every month, all year round.
+All of the program staff call Hua Hin home.
+Up to 200 participants are in Hua Hin at a time, so you will likely be broken up into class sections and excursion sections of around 30-40 people at a time.
 Having that many people in Hua Hin at the same time also means you’ll have a rockin’ time at the beach BBQ on the last night of orientation.

 Hua Hin is a beachside city located about 2 hours south of Bangkok on the gulf of Thailand.
 The Royal Family of Thailand have their beach side royal palace in Hua Hin and it is a popular weekend getaway for those living in Bangkok.
 Hua Hin is a smaller city than Chiang Mai, and has more of a laid back beachy feeling.

 Still not sure?
-Shoot us an email and we can help you decide at firstname.lastname@example.org!
+Shoot your Program Manager, Sara, an email and she can help you decide at firstname.lastname@example.org!